 We recognise that at all stages throughout their career, solicitors have the capacity to use their professional expertise to help those with legal needs and we will strive to encourage a commitment to pro bono throughout the solicitor profession.

 As a minimum sign of commitment to pro bono, we agree that we have (or are developing):

 Signing up to the Pro Bono Charter is easy and applications can be made using the form below.
-You will need to supply details of a partner or director at your firm or company who can be the "pro bono identified contact".
+You will need to supply details of a pro bono identified contact.